EricUPVD/sam2ins/README.md

 ### General guidelines
 The starting point is a SAM file produced by bowtie2.
 This SAM file must contain a header and must be sorted by queryname.
 Each perl script (name.pl) is provided with its companion configuration file (name.conf).
-The configuration files contain all the parameters (default parameters are indicated, specific ones should be added) not indicated in the command line for the corresponding script to work.
+The configuration files contain all the parameters and options (default parameters are indicated, specific ones should be added) for the corresponding script to work.
-The only 2 arguments in the command line are the perl script and the main file to parse.
+The only argument in the command line is the name of the file to parse.
 All scripts and configuration files must be present in the same working directory.

 ### Step 1 : sam2clip.pl
-Command line  : `perl sam2clip.pl SAM_file`
+Command line  : `sam2clip.pl SAM_file`
 - Input : SAM file from bowtie2 analysis
 - Parameters and options : sam2clip.conf file to be completed
 - Output : clip-data file (TSV format [see description below],T0_sam2clip_chr01.tsv is provided as an example), SAM file and FASTA file describing the clipped reads